-The Advantages of PaaS: Leveraging a Platform Service to Add Value
+The Advantages of PaaS: Leveraging a Platform Service

 The Platform as a Service (PaaS) market has evolved fast, as businesses begin to look for solutions that help speed up processes and minimise costs.
 Leveraging a PaaS approach brings with it the necessary flexibility and efficiency that is essential for driving business growth.